 Same-day mobile RV repair from A1 RV Repair's nationwide network.
 Call (866) 623-1340 for a quote.

-A1 RV Repair Marathon is the Middle Keys hub and the dispatch staging point for the entire 113-mile Florida Keys chain.
-The truck stages at Mile Marker 47 - the geographic middle - putting Marathon, Grassy Key, Duck Key, Conch Key, and Layton inside the tightest same-day windows in the territory.
-We work Jolly Roger RV (~160 sites), Grassy Key RV Park, the Sombrero Beach Road corridor, Crane Point Hammock, Knight's Key, and the Vaca Cut residential strip.
-Coach-side electrical, plumbing, slides, AC, roof, generator, lithium, awnings, and inspection - chassis-mechanical routes to the Homestead Cummins dealer roughly 95 miles up US-1.
-Quoted by phone before any truck rolls.
+A1 RV Repair Marathon is the parts depot and dispatch base for A1's entire Florida Keys territory, sitting on Vaca Key in the geographic middle of the chain.
+Staging here, between the Seven Mile Bridge and Vaca Cut, puts Marathon, Grassy Key, Duck Key, Conch Key, and Layton inside the tightest same-day windows we run anywhere.
+We work Boot Key Harbor and its liveaboard tow-rig crowd, the Sombrero Beach Road residential pads, Crane Point, Curry Hammock State Park on Little Crawl Key, Jolly Roger RV Resort (~160 sites), and Grassy Key RV Park.
+Coach-side electrical, plumbing, slides, AC, roof, generator, lithium, awnings, and inspection stay in the truck - chassis-mechanical routes up the Overseas Highway to the Homestead Cummins dealer about 95 miles north.
+Priced by phone before a truck rolls.

 Common Marathon RV problems we solve

-365-day humidity, no freeze nights, and Atlantic squall lines push the EPDM and TPO lap-sealant cycle to 18 months full recoat versus 36 months mainland.
-Long-stay rigs at Jolly Roger, Grassy Key RV Park, and the Sombrero Beach Road corridor see the cleanest results from a six-month inspect plus 18-month full-recoat schedule.
+No freeze nights, relentless humidity, and Atlantic squall bands push the EPDM and TPO lap-sealant interval down toward 18 months for a full recoat, versus about 36 on the mainland.
+The long-stay rigs at Jolly Roger, Grassy Key RV Park, and along Sombrero Beach Road hold up best on a six-month inspection paired with an 18-month recoat instead of waiting for a leak.

 Why Marathon RV owners choose A1 RV Repair

-Marathon is A1's home base in the Keys - the dispatch staging point, the parts-stocking depot, and the closest park-by-park reach in the entire territory.
-The benefit mix tilts toward shortest-window dispatch, deepest on-island parts inventory, and the chassis hand-off coordination that no mainland shop offers a Marathon resident.
-Six things differentiate A1 here:
+Marathon is A1's home island in the Keys - the depot, the parts shelf, and the closest park-by-park reach in the whole territory.
+What sets us apart here leans on tight-window dispatch, the deepest on-island inventory in the chain, and the chassis hand-off coordination no mainland shop bothers to offer a Marathon owner.
+Six things make the difference:

 About our Marathon RV repair services

-A1 RV Repair Marathon is the staging hub of the entire Florida Keys territory.
-We service every coach-side system on a recreational vehicle - roof, plumbing, electrical, AC and heating, slides, generator, appliances, awnings, leveling, and inspection - across Marathon, Grassy Key, Knight's Key, Vaca Key, and the adjacent Conch Key, Duck Key, and Layton settlements.
-The dispatch board lives at MM 47.
+A1 RV Repair Marathon is the depot the rest of the Keys territory runs on.
+We service every coach-side system on a recreational vehicle - roof, plumbing, electrical, AC and heating, slides, generator, appliances, awnings, leveling, and inspection - across Vaca Key, Grassy Key, Knight's Key, and out to the neighboring Conch Key, Duck Key, and Layton settlements.
+Dispatch lives on Vaca Key between the two bridges.

-The work mix in Marathon runs heavier than any other Middle or Lower Keys city.
-December through April is snowbird-peak at Jolly Roger RV (~160 sites) and Grassy Key RV Park, with residential-fridge swaps, lithium bank conversions, brass shore-power inlet replacement cycles, Onan generator service, and 18-month roof recoat scheduling running steady.
+Marathon carries a heavier and more mixed workload than any other Middle or Lower Keys town.
+December through April is snowbird-peak at Jolly Roger RV (~160 sites) and Grassy Key RV Park, with residential-fridge swaps, lithium conversions, brass inlet replacement, Onan generator service, and 18-month roof recoats running steady.
+Year-round, the Boot Key Harbor liveaboard lots and the Sombrero Beach Road pads feed a stream of boat-and-RV crossover work - inverters, lithium banks, and tow-trailer wiring.

-June through November is hurricane and tropical-storm recovery; the NHC tropical-cyclone archive documents the post-Irma damage signature that defines Marathon's preventive cadence, and the NWS Key West office issues the active tropical advisories.
-Year-round, the Vaca Cut and Knight's Key residential corridor generates steady call volume from full-time Marathon residents - lap-sealant cycle work, AC capacitor swap, slide-out service, and PEX leak repair (per NRVIA inspection-scope standards).
+June through November is storm and tropical-cyclone recovery; the NHC tropical-cyclone archive records the Irma signature that still shapes Marathon's preventive timing, and the NWS Key West office issues the live tropical advisories.
+The full-time corridor around Crane Point and Knight's Key keeps the board busy with lap-sealant work, AC capacitor swaps, slide service, and PEX leak repair year-round (per NRVIA inspection-scope standards).

-Every job runs on the same model.
-You call, we triage symptoms, we quote a price range over the phone, and we dispatch.
+The process is the same on every job.
+You call, we triage the symptom, we quote a range by phone, and we dispatch.

-The on-site technician confirms final cost after diagnosis.
-Material on the truck covers the full Keys salt-air failure pattern set.
-Anything chassis-side - transmission, brakes, suspension, DEF - routes to the regional Cummins, Freightliner, or Daimler dealer in Homestead, Miami, or West Palm Beach on the mainland, and we coordinate the trip so the rig crosses the Card Sound Bridge once.
+The on-site technician confirms the final figure after diagnosis.
+The truck carries the full Keys saltwater failure set.
+Anything chassis-side - transmission, brakes, suspension, DEF - routes up the Overseas Highway to the Cummins, Freightliner, or Daimler dealer in Homestead, Miami, or West Palm Beach, and we plan the trip so the rig makes it once.

-Mobile RV service in Marathon - the Middle Keys hub and chain-wide staging depot, covering coach-side electrical, plumbing, slides, AC, roof, lithium, generator, and inspection.
+Mobile RV service in Marathon - the Middle Keys depot on Vaca Key, covering coach-side electrical, plumbing, slides, AC, roof, lithium, generator, and inspection.

 Our RV Repair Services in Marathon, FL